masterfri/codeforge/README.md

-# Source Forge 2.0
+# CodeForge 2.0

 ## About

-SourceForge is a flexible code generating tool.
+CodeForge is a flexible code generating tool.

 ## Features